A Wooden Puppet

 Incidentally, an oracle is a message given by a god to human beings, and it can easily be suspected that there were no small number of pseudo-oracles that were concocted by priests or prophets coerced by a pressure from an authority such as a king or a governor, who plotted to urge the people into a certain movement in his favor.
 If so, it should not have been unusual for prophets or diviners, like Jonah, to escape from "god".
 The present author was at a loss whether to adopt an interpretation that Jonah did hear a voice of God and escaped, or that he merely escaped from the king of Nineveh, who tried to make him propagate a fake prophecy to remedy the insecurity of his city, with a possible promise such as he would give the Hebrew a high-ranking priesthood in Nineveh (which seemed to have happened in any event, for the ruins of the city seem to include the prophet’s spacious tomb).
 The author eventually decided to swallow Jonah's miracle, and hence his fish.

 God said to Jonah, "Let me give Nineveh one last chance for survival.
 You, my prophet, are to go to Nineveh and instruct the people to repent and abstain from evildoings.
 If they listen to you and repent, well and good, I shall stay my hands from Nineveh.
-If they do not, I shall put out Nineveh from the earth."
+If they do not, I shall put out Nineveh from the face of the earth."